ksu-cs-textbooks/cis527/content/4-directory-services/06-windows-group-policy.md

 In that window, we'll right-click the "Password Must Meet Complexity Requirements" option, and choose **Properties**.
 Then, we'll enable the setting by checkmarking the box and clicking Enable.
 You can find more information about the policy by clicking the **Explain** tab at the top.

+Finally, once the policy is configured, you'll need to right-click on it once again, and select the **Enforced** option to enforce it on the domain itself.

 That's all there is to it!
 Now, any new password created on this domain must meet those complexity requirements.
 While you won't have to work with Group Policy for this lab assignment, we'll come back to it in a later module as we work with application and file servers.